LogoLaunchSaaS

 Customizing Templates

-Each template component receives name (user's name) and t (translation function) as props:
+Each template receives name and t (translation function) as props:

 import type { EmailTemplateProps } from "@/lib/features/email/template";